 A self-service site should be centrally managed, using knowledge-based technology that is flexible enough to be customized by each institution.
-“When we started doing this, we knew that these universities needed the same thing but had different brands and student populations that are taught in eight different languages.
+“When we started doing this, we knew that these universities needed the same thing, but had different brands and student populations that are taught in eight different languages.
 The challenge, then, was to make something that could be replicated, but also easy to manage and update.
-We had two options: to provide a centralized set of resources in English, without the university’s identity, which is not ideal; or the second option, to make a separate site for each institution and spend a lot of time in each one.
+We had two options: to provide a centralized set of resources in English, without the university’s identity, which is not ideal, or the second option, to make a separate site for each institution and spend a lot of time in each one.
 We decided to keep the best of both.”

 Most universities want to provide good content and support but, unfortunately, do not always have the time, expertise, staff, and resources to do it themselves.
-For the site’s design, Morris and her team found it useful to think of Laureate’s network as a multi-campus environment at a world level.
-This meant that they could consolidate the similarities of the institutions and be efficient in order to develop a central site and ensure that common resources were not duplicated and still customizable.
+For the site’s design, Morris and her team found it useful to think of Laureate’s network as a multi-campus environment at a global scale.
+This meant that they could consolidate institutional similarities and be efficient in developing a central site, as well as ensure that common resources were not duplicated and still customizable.

-Getting people on board
+Getting Everyone on Board

 To improve the student and faculty user experience, all stakeholders must know precisely what can be achieved with an LMS.
 Morris and her team hold workshops to show instructors everything they can do with the platform.
 They are usually surprised, as Morris herself shared, “They say they had always wanted to do certain things but didn’t know how.
 There’s also fear giving students a bad experience.
 Of course this is going to be difficult.
 There’s going to be challenges, but once they are solved, everyone’s going to have a better experience.”